SOAS Sanctuary Scholarships 2020/21

 - Humanitarian protection status

-- Discretionary/limited leave to remain on human rights grounds including UASC
+- Limited leave to remain on human rights grounds including UASC

 - Submitted an asylum claim in the UK.

-Applicants for undergraduate degrees must have provided a letter from the UK Government confirming leave to remain status or humanitarian status in the UK to email@example.com by the scholarships application deadline.
+Applicants for undergraduate degrees must have provided evidence of their status to firstname.lastname@example.org by the end of the scholarship application deadline.

 Applicants must be resident in the UK